 This website can't be everything to everyone #Editorial#reader complaint#readers January 5 | Ariel Meadow Stallings offbeatariel The Scolding © by Roblawol, used under Creative Commons license.
 An odd thing has happened as the Empire has evolved: readers are REALLY invested in the websites, which is awesome.
 The downside of this investment is that sometimes, if they see something on one of the sites that isn't a perfect fit with their expectations, they get crabby.
 Sometimes, this crabbiness translates into readers then scolding me or my editors for not adhering to what they think the we should be about.
 A few examples: "This advertisement suggests I buy something, but your sites are about DIY and living simply" [because apparently no one is allowed to enjoy shopping if they also like DIY] "This advice suggests that I should do something I don't want to do, but your sites are about supporting me in making my own decisions to do whatever I want to do" [because apparently people need to be told it's ok to ignore this advice if it's not relevant to them] "This language strikes me as hurtful, and your sites have a long history of supporting my community, so you should know better and clearly you're writing this way because you hate me" [because sometimes it's hard to factor in context] "You shouldn't allow this writer to define themselves using this word" [because allowing author's to self-identify makes some other readers uncomfortable] "This post is irrelevant to my needs — you NEVER pay attention to people like me" [because apparently every post is supposed to be catered to every single reader's unique lifestyle, finances, region, and personal situation] Yes, I've written about this before…but it's gotten worse.
 I totally get where all these concerns are coming from — ultimately, these challenges boil down to people loving the sites and feeling sad/hurt/confused when something they love doesn't line up with their expectations (or in some cases, projections).
 It's the sweetest kind of hurt, but over the years I've felt it paint me into a corner where I'm almost always acquiescing instead of sometimes saying, "Hey, I respect what you're saying here, but I disagree."
 Posts have gotten increasingly toothless and bland as they try to appeal to as many readers as possible.
 Articles get so heavily qualified as to be almost meaningless — "here's a thing you could maybe consider trying, unless it doesn't relate to your situation, in which you can ignore it of course, but if it's helpful then yay!, but no pressure, mmkay?"
 This needs to stop.
-Online etymology: is "DERP" ableist?
+Related Post Online etymology: is "DERP" ableist?
 Oh, DERP.
 You ridiculous meme.
 You have replaced words like DUH, DOY, D'OH, and DER in the vernacular of millions, a quick three-letter word to...
 Read more Yes, I like to cater to readers and their concerns as much as possible, but when it starts breeding toothless content, that's not good for anyone.
 No one wants to read a post titled "This certain people could maybe do if they wanted to (but no one has to, and that's ok, right?)."
 I don't appreciate being told by readers (even the most loving, well-intentioned readers — and I KNOW you are!) that I don't know how to run my business or make editorial decisions.
 I cherish my readers and love it when they take the time to share their feelings with me, but I need to balance these thousands of voices with my own business decisions and my desires to keep my editorial content strong, opinionated, and unfettered by fears about making bold statements.
 I need readers to respect that we know what we're doing, even if it's not always what they like.
 This doesn't mean there's not room for feedback or questions or concerns.
 We make mistakes.
 We're opening to learning new things.
 But we're not always going to agree, you guys.
 It doesn't mean we're not on the same team, or that we can't be friends.
 As I said last year: We LOVE getting feedback from our readers about how our posts make you feel, even if I can't always promise that we'll be able to make all 250,000 of you feel good about every single post on the site.
 We're ok with that, and we hope you can be too.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS Happy 5th Birthday, Offbeat Bride!
-NEXT Three tips for writing tough business emails Toggle comments [ 63 ] Leave a Reply Cancel reply No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+NEXT Three tips for writing tough business emails Toggle comments [ 63 ] Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked * Comment Notify me of follow-up comments by email.
+No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.